Arisuzea/PunkCity/README.md

 ---

-*PunkCity is an unofficial Wabbajack modlist and is not affiliated with CD Projekt Red or any individual mod authors.
-All credit for included mods belongs to their respective creators.*
+*PunkCity is an unofficial Wabbajack modlist and is not affiliated with CD Projekt Red.
+Full credit goes to the original mod authors.*